 Our business of marketing Medicare plans is very seasonal.
 The vast majority of Medicare plans are sold in the fourth quarter each year during the Medicare annual enrollment period.
+We recently determined to sell a greater percentage of Medicare products directly as a health insurance agent using our websites and customer care centers.
+As a result, during the third and fourth quarters of each year we significantly increase our customer care center staff to service the fourth quarter Medicare enrollment demand.
+Much of the incremental third quarter staffing results in added expense in preparation for the fourth quarter and has a negative seasonal impact on profitability during the third quarter.
 We also incur a significant portion of our Medicare plan related marketing expenses during the fourth quarter.
 We may not be paid for a considerable portion of the referral fees owed to us until the first quarter.
 This seasonality pattern results from the timing of the annual enrollment period when Medicare-eligible individuals can make changes to their Medicare Advantage or Medicare Part D prescription drug coverage for the following year.